Grassmannian diffusion maps based dimension reduction and classification for high-dimensional data: Introduction

-Many nonlinear dimensionality reduction techniques try the embed the data on a low-dimensional space where redundant and unimportant information can be neglected.
-It can be done by projecting the data on manifolds such as the Grassmann manifold \cite{griffiths2011,ye2014}, a complete and connected smooth Riemannian manifold endowed with a metric.
-Several applications using Grassmann manifold projections are found in the literature including the works by Turaga et al. \cite{turaga2008}, where statistical inference on the manifold is investigated to enhance the performance of activity recognition, video-based face recognition, and shape classification techniques.
+In summary, the Grassmann manifold \cite{griffiths2011,ye2016schubert} is a collection of all subspaces (of a particular dimension) of a vector space.
+Of particular importance is that the Grassmann manifold is endowed with a metric.
+Structured data, such as those from images or those from physics-based models, are often constrained to a particular submanifold of the Grassmannian.
+That is, there are only certain structured subspaces on which the data can lie given the constraints on the data.
+Several applications using Grassmann manifold projections are found in the literature; including the works by Turaga et al. \cite{turaga2008}, where statistical inference on the Grassmann manifold is investigated for enhancing the performance of activity recognition, video-based face recognition, and shape classification techniques.
 Moreover, Harandi et al. \cite{harandi2015} used the Grassmann manifold theory to address problems in sparse coding and dictionary learning.
-Giovanis and Shields \cite{giovanis2018,giovanis2020} introduced a computationally efficient surrogate modeling scheme based on Grassmann manifold projections for prediction of high-dimensional stochastic models in a uncertainty quantification perspective.
+Giovanis and Shields \cite{giovanis2018,giovanis2020} introduced a computationally efficient surrogate modeling scheme based on Grassmann manifold projections for prediction of high-dimensional stochastic models in an uncertainty quantification setting.